Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs

 \section{Abstract}

-Medical ``Crisis Standards of Care'' call for a utilitarian allocation of scarce resources in emergencies, while favoring the worst-off under normal conditions.
-Inspired by such \textit{triage} rules, we introduce social welfare functions whose distributive tradeoffs depend on the prevailing level of aggregate welfare.
-These functions are inherently self-referential: they take the welfare level as an input, even though that level is itself determined by the function.
-In our formulation, inequality aversion varies with welfare and is therefore self-referential.
-We provide an axiomatic foundation for a family of social welfare functions that move from Rawlsian to utilitarian criteria as overall welfare falls, thereby formalizing triage guidelines.
-We also derive the converse case, in which the social objective shifts from Rawlsianism toward utilitarianism as welfare increases.
+Medical ``Crisis Standards of Care'' call for a utilitarian allocation of scarce resources in public emergencies, whereas standards of care under normal conditions place relatively greater priority on the worst-off.
+Inspired by such \textit{triage} rules, we study social welfare criteria whose distributive trade-offs depend on society's well-being, as captured by aggregate welfare.
+Because the welfare level determines the applicable aggregation criterion, while that criterion in turn determines welfare, the resulting criteria are self-referential.
+We provide an axiomatic foundation for a family of welfare criteria that become more utilitarian as aggregate welfare falls and more Rawlsian as it rises, thereby formalizing triage guidelines.
+We also characterize the converse case, in which priority to the worst-off increases as aggregate welfare falls.